celestiaorg/docs/docs/developers/optimism.md

 ### asdf

-Install `asdf` to allow us to intall a specific version of NPM easily:
+Install `asdf` to allow us to intall a specific version of node easily:

 ```bash
 cd $HOME